nyrahul/ietf-data/DCO_performance_report.md

 # Test Tools
 * Simulation Framework: [Whitefield](https://github.com/whitefield-framework/whitefield "Whitefield-Framework") (Internally using [NS3 lr-wpan](https://github.com/nsnam/ns-3-dev-git/tree/master/src/lr-wpan) module in 2.4Ghz mode with single channel unslotted CSMA mode of operation)
 * [Contiki(forked)](https://github.com/whitefield-framework/contiki/tree/npdao) as the network stack

+All the data produced here is reproducible using Whitefield framework.
+All the scripts used for automation are part of the 'npdao' branch of the framework.

+### Comments
+* We didn't use Cooja for experimentation because the wireless model provided by Cooja is naive (i.e. the purpose of Cooja is to do emulation of platforms and provides a wireless mechanism that just works).
+For experiments such as these, using a realistic RF was rather important.

 # Test Configuration
 * Tests were done on a laptop [HP 820 G2](https://support.hp.com/in-en/document/c04543486)